 Under Nevada workers’ compensation law, sometimes a party other than the employer could be partially or totally at fault for a work injury.

-For example, if an employee was hurt by a defective piece of factory equipment, the manufacturer of the equipment could be liable.
-Or if a motorist crashes into an employee while he or she was on the job, the employee may also be able to pursue a claim against that driver.
+- If a motorist crashes into you while you were on the job, you may also be able to pursue a claim against that driver.

 Situations like this are called “third-party claims.”
-Third-party claims allow employees injured on the job in Nevada to be compensated at a level higher than is allowed by the workers’ compensation system.
+Third-party claims allow you to be compensated at a level higher than is allowed by the workers’ compensation system.

-Many employees are unaware that their job injuries could actually qualify them for a third-party claim until they discuss their options with a personal injury attorney.
-And unlike workers’ comp claims, third-party civil lawsuits have no limit to the amount of damages the employee can potentially recover.
+Consult a personal injury to discuss whether your job injuries could actually qualify you for a third-party claim.
+Unlike workers’ comp claims, third-party civil lawsuits have no limit to the amount of damages you can potentially recover.

 5. What are common workplace injuries?